 Hardships during migration clash

-African-Americans had migrated to and settled in several surrounding neighborhoods in the city during the previous decades with more frequency right before and during the United States entered into World War I. In general, the migration of southern African-Americans to northern urban centers, which started as a small stream during the 1880s, began to flow as a mighty river after 1910.
-Eventually, Cincinnati became a favorite destination of many southern African-Americans who hoped to acquire jobs in the city’s long-established semi-skilled industries such as clothing, shoe, printing, liquor, and soap.
-Also important to this new and intense migration pattern of African-Americans to the city was the possible employment opportunities in Cincinnati’s newly established mechanical, chemical, iron, and steel industries.
+African Americans had migrated to and settled in several surrounding neighborhoods in the city during the previous decades with more frequency right before and during the United States entered World War I. In general, the migration of southern African Americans to northern urban centers, which started as a small stream during the 1880s, began to flow as a mighty river after 1910.
+Eventually, Cincinnati became a favorite destination of many southern African Americans who hoped to acquire jobs in the city’s long-established semi-skilled industries such as clothing, shoe, printing, liquor, and soap.
+Also important to this new and intense migration pattern of African Americans to the city were the possible employment opportunities in Cincinnati’s newly established mechanical, chemical, iron, and steel industries.

-This movement came to an abrupt end, however, with the coming of the Stock Market Crash and the emerging Great Depression, in many parts of the city’s economic sector, as well as the economy of the nation.
+This movement ended abruptly, however, with the coming of the Stock Market Crash and the emerging Great Depression, in many parts of the city’s economic sector, as well as the economy of the nation.
 The damage was felt almost immediately.
-A primary indicator of destruction to the city was the extremely high unemployment rates.
-For example, from 1931 to 1932, among African-American Cincinnatians, who at the time made-up about 11 percent of the city’s population, only had one-third, full-time employment.
-Furthermore, about 54 percent of the local African-American population was unemployed.
+A primary indicator of the destruction of the city was the extremely high unemployment rates.
+For example, from 1931 to 1932, among African American Cincinnatians, who at the time made up about 11 percent of the city’s population, only had one-third, full-time employment.
+Furthermore, about 54 percent of the local African American population was unemployed.

-Before the 1930s, however, in the area of local housing, a small group of reformers in the city began to pressure city officials to improve its overcrowded neighborhoods, especially in the West End and in Over-The-Rhine.
+Before the 1930s, however, in local housing, a small group of reformers in the city began to pressure city officials to improve its overcrowded neighborhoods, especially in the West End and in Over-The-Rhine.
 An important organization that led this campaign was the Better Housing League (BHL), which was founded in 1916.
 The main goals of BHL were to prevent residential areas from the kind of population density and deterioration that had come to many parts of the city by using zoning to limit the areas where multi-unit housing could be built.
-Also important to these efforts was to deal with the high crime rate and poor health care conditions that manifested into various diseases, such as tuberculosis and cholera, which had emerged and affected many residents in both the West End and Over-The-Rhine, particularly as a result of the neighborhoods’ unsanitary conditions.
+Also important to these efforts was to deal with the high crime rate and poor health care conditions that manifested into various diseases, such as tuberculosis and cholera, which had emerged and affected many residents in both the West End and Over-The-Rhine, particularly because of the neighborhood’s unsanitary conditions.